And we welcome you from deep in the heart of Texas today.

 My son, I have a five-year-old son, a 16-year-old daughter.

-I know I'm a walk and talk show.
+I know I'm a walk-in talk show.

 Please don't get me started.

-So if we ever have some time or a free afternoon, we're usually doing stuff together, but on the occasional afternoon, he just loves going to these franchises are just everywhere.
+So if we ever have some time or a free afternoon, we're usually doing stuff together.

-Little Jim or Win Kids or something like this, kind of gymnastics-oriented places where you can go, let your kid just blow it off for three hours of running around like a crazy person, and then they come home and they're really compliant, they want to watch movies and they sleep really well.
+Little gym or wind kids or something like this, kind of gymnastics-oriented places where you can go, let your kid just blow it off for three hours of running around like a crazy person.

-So uh we we take him to win kids, and uh all over the walls, just the place is festooned with Chinese Olympics imagery.
+So we take him to Wind Kids and all over the walls.

 There's some big, fat, happy panda just smiling in that wonderful sort of Chinese style script.